 We are able to help in these situations.
 Please tell your nurse that you have concerns so we can arrange for a social worker to meet with you.
 The social services department will make every effort to connect you with the right resources in the community to help with your problem.

 In addition to the Patient Resource Center, you or your family may want to use other resources we have to take care of non-medical needs:

 - Chaplains are available to support your spiritual needs.
 A Chapel is also located on the first floor of the Weinberg Building for you and your family to use.
 Chaplains can be reached at 410-328-6014, or ask a member of you health care team to contact them.
 You do not need to have a religious affiliation to visit with a chaplain or the chapel.

 - Palliative Care Team offers care and treatment centered on you and your family if you are suffering from a progressive or incurable disease.
 They can provide expert assistance in finding the best way to manage pain, counsel you about community resources, and provide patient and family education.
 You may ask your doctor or nurse to refer you to the Palliative Care Team or call them directly at 410-328-6700.

-- Case managers may be part of your care team to help you get the most appropriate placement for you if you need specialty care after your discharge.
+- Case Management may be part of your care team to help you get the most appropriate placement for you if you need specialty care after your discharge.
 They can also arrange for special equipment if you need it at home.

 Reporting Concerns About Your Care